Which Social Media Metrics Are REALLY Important (and How To Track Them)

-Amplification Rate is the ratio of shares per post, comparative to the number of overall followers.
+Amplification Rate is the ratio of shares per post, compared to the number of overall followers.

 ‘Amplification’ is a term coined by digital marketing evangelist Avinash Kashik to mean “the rate at which your followers take your content and share through their networks.”
 If it’s good enough for him, it’s good enough for us.

 What it boils down to is this, the higher your amplification rate, then the more willing your followers are to associate themselves with your business (or brand).
 So how do you track it?
 Like this:

 Add up the number of times a post was shared.
 By 'shared', we mean either retweeted, repinned, 'regrammed', reposted, etc.) during your chosen reporting period.